1/29/2025

 Christopher Marinak

 Great.
-Thanks for that Dennis.
-And I guess that that leads to my follow up question on the deposits.
+Thanks for that, Dennis.
+And I guess that leads to my follow-up question on deposits.
 What would you say is the mix of deposits a year or two from now, or what would you like it to be in terms of the digital bank versus the core bank?
-Just thinking about the 2 billion and change at the core and the roughly a billion at the digital.
+Just thinking about the $2 billion in change at the core and the roughly $1 billion at the digital.

 speaker